15 Perfect American-Made Products to Remind You That Good Things Still Happen Here

 Nota bene: If you buy through the links in this article, InsideHook may earn a small share of the profits.

-Without getting too deep in the weeds here, allow me to say simply that it is a complicated time for anyone who is accustomed to taking pride in America — especially now that the very idea of such a thing seems to have been co-opted, and loudly, by the most hateful among us.
+Without getting too deep in the weeds here, allow me to say simply that the last few years have been a complicated time for anyone who is accustomed to taking pride in America — especially when the very idea of such a thing seems to have been co-opted, and loudly, by the most hateful among us.
 The temptation is there — lord, how it is there — to crawl deeper into your cocoon of blankets and, in the words of the almighty Replacements, say, “Take it, it’s yours.”

 But we know deep down that it is not theirs.
 At least not entirely.
 And we know deep down that there are great things being done by great people in many different fields all across the country every single day, from medicine to education to, yes, even politics.

-Below, with the help of our friends at Huckberry, we’ve identified 15 beautiful, high-performing products by companies who do all their manufacturing right here in the United States.
+Below, we’ve identified 15 beautiful, high-performing products by companies who do all their manufacturing right here in the United States.
 If nothing else, let them serve as a reminder of what Americans are capable of when they’re given the opportunity to succeed.

 Smithey No. 12 Cast Iron Skillet